ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 **SINGLE DICE ROLL**

-The rules will often require you to roil a single dice, in which case the rules will say 'roll a D6\', or \'roll a D8\', for example.
+The rules will often require you to roil a single dice, in which case the rules will say 'roll a D6', or 'roll a D8', for example.

 **MULTIPLE DICE ROLLS**